mjordan/islandora_sundog/README.md

 1. To see the custom fields show up in the Islandora Solr module's metadata display configuration tool, try to add one of your custom fields to a metadata display:
   * ![custom fields in Solr](images/add_custom_field_to_display.png)

-Any custom fields that are configured will be added to Solr documents for objects that are newly ingested, objects whose properties (label, state, etc.) are changed, datastreams that are newly ingested, and datastreams whose properties are changed.
+Any custom fields that are configured will be added to Solr documents for objects that are newly ingested, objects whose properties (label, state, etc.) are changed, datastreams that are newly ingested, and datastreams whose content or properties are changed.

-## Further development
+# Further development

-* Add more useful examples of new Solr fields
+* Add more useful examples of new Solr fields (e.g., multivalued fields)
 * Develop some use cases for adding custom fields to Islandora's Solr index
-* Develop a better UI for allowing Islandora admins to control what goes in their custom Solr fields
+* Develop an effective UI for allowing Islandora admins to control what goes in their custom Solr fields
+* Define hooks that will allow other modules to generate custom Solr fields
 * Think about how to add custom fields to Sorl for more than one object (e.g., via a drush script or a batch UI)

-## Maintainer
+# Maintainer

 * [Mark Jordan](https://github.com/mjordan)

-## Development and feedback
+# Development and feedback

 Pull requests are welcome, as are use cases and suggestions.

-## License
+# License

  [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)